Arena MRV

-Arena MRV is a soccer stadium currently under construction, located in the Brazilian city of Belo Horizonte.
-The arena belongs to Clube Atlético Mineiro, which will host its home games there.
+The Arena MRV is a football stadium located in the Brazilian city of Belo Horizonte.
+The arena belongs to the Clube Atlético Mineiro, which hosts its home games there.
+With a capacity of 44,892, it is the second-largest football stadium in Belo Horizonte.

 History

 The initial step to kick off the construction of a new stadium to house Atlético Mineiro began in September 2017, with the approval by the club's Deliberative Council.
 The vote, at the club's headquarters in Lourdes, was supported by 325 of the 337 councilors, including several former club presidents such as Ricardo Guimarães, Afonso Paulino, Ziza Valadades and Alexandre Kalil, then mayor of Belo Horizonte.
 Rubens Menin, president of MRV Engenharia, Atlético's main sponsor, announced that he would donate the land where the stadium were to be built, a plot estimated to be worth R$60 million at the time, in the California neighborhood of Belo Horizonte.

 Financing

 To fund the project, which had an initial estimate cost of R$410 million, the club sold 50.1% of its stake in Diamond Mall shopping center for R$250 million.
 Also as part of the agreement, MRV acquired the naming rights of the future arena for R$60 million for a period of ten years, with the possibility of extension.
 The club also sought to receive R$100 million for the sale of club seats and luxury suites, with 60% guaranteed by the Banco BMG bank.